lollingtonbear/qb-strip-srt/README.md

 The Plex app my Samsung TV struggles to play mkv files if they contain a lot of language tracks for subtitles and audio.
 The player either locks up or the video playback is badly artifacted.
 Apparantly this is a common issue with Samsung TV Plex app.

-To solve this you can use mkvmerge to create a new mkv file with only the tracks you want in it, then Plex app on the Samsung TV play the video without issue.
+To solve this problem you can use mkvmerge to create a new mkv file with only the tracks you want in it, then Plex app on the Samsung TV play the video without issue.

 I wanted to automate this process so it happens before radarr / sonarr pick up the file, so I wrote a basic script that does it for you.
 I've also included the setup steps for it up.

 Requires:
-1. qbittorrent-nox
+1. qbittorrent-nox  (Or anyother torrent client that supports running a script when a download is completed)
 2. mkvtoolnix-cli
 3. mkvtoolnix-gui